baijijs/entity/README.md

-valid options described as below: as => set an alias name for field to expose type => set validation type for exposed field value => set expose value for exposed field default => set default value for exposed field if => set a filter for exposed field using => set another Entity object as sub-entity
+valid options described as below: as => set an alias name for field to expose type => normalize field according type option value => set specific value for field default => set default value for exposed field if => set a filter for exposed field using => set another Entity object as sub-entity